Edward Lee Howard: CIA career

-Surveillance and escape to Helsinki
+Surveillance and escape

-The FBI began watching the Howards in Santa Fe, New Mexico.
-A search warrant was subsequently secured to tap the Howards' phone.
-On September 20, 1985, Howard walked up to a member of a surveillance team and indicated that he was ready to talk but wanted first to get a lawyer; a meeting was scheduled for the following week.
-The following night, Howard disappeared.
-As he and his wife Mary drove back from a dinner away from their home, Howard leapt from the car as Mary slowed to round a corner.
-He left a dummy made from stuffed clothes and an old wig stand in his seat to fool the pursuing agents, and fled to Albuquerque, where he took a plane to New York City.
-Once at home, Mary called a number she knew would reach an answering machine, and played a pre-recorded message from Edward to fool the wiretap and buy her husband more time.
-From New York, Howard flew to Helsinki; from there, he walked into the Soviet embassy.
-Howard maintained his innocence until his death.
-He only fled, he said, because he could see the agency had chosen him to fill Yurchenko's profile and wanted a scapegoat.
-Howard insisted he refused to divulge anything of real importance in exchange for his Soviet protection.
+The FBI initiated surveillance of the Howards in Santa Fe, New Mexico.
+A search warrant was subsequently secured to intercept the Howards' telephonic communications.
+On 20 September 1985, Howard approached a member of a surveillance team and indicated his willingness to negotiate, provided he first secured legal representation; a meeting was accordingly scheduled for the following week.

+However, Howard absconded the following evening.
+Whilst he and his wife were returning from dinner, Howard leapt from the vehicle as his wife decelerated to negotiate a corner.
+He placed a decoy, constructed from stuffed clothing and an antiquated wig stand, in his seat to deceive the pursuing agents, before fleeing to Albuquerque to board a flight to New York City.
+Upon returning home, his wife dialled a number associated with an answering machine and played a pre-recorded message from Howard; this was intended to mislead the wiretap and afford her husband additional time to escape.

+From New York, Howard travelled to Helsinki, where he sought asylum at the Soviet embassy.
+Howard maintained his innocence until his demise.
+He asserted that his flight was motivated solely by the belief that the agency had selected him as a scapegoat to fit the profile provided by Yurchenko.
+Howard insisted that he had refused to divulge any information of significant importance in exchange for Soviet protection.

 In 1995, Howard's memoirs, called Safe House, were published by National Press Books in which Howard indicated that he was prepared for a plea bargain with the United States.